Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Maret 2025 10.33.37 UTC
+- WIB: Rabu, 5 Maret 2025 11.30.05 UTC
-- WITA: Rabu, 5 Maret 2025 11.33.37 UTC
+- WITA: Rabu, 5 Maret 2025 12.30.05 UTC
-- WIT: Rabu, 5 Maret 2025 12.33.37 UTC
+- WIT: Rabu, 5 Maret 2025 13.30.05 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: funny
+Kategori: success